Luxating patella dog massage involves a specific series of strokes around (but not on) your dog’s affected kneecap.

 The veterinarian may have suggestions for a good knee brace but keep in mind that anything sold directly from the veterinarian’s office can be priced higher than you want to pay.
-If you’ve never seen a dog’s leg brace, have a look at the following image:

 The first thing you’ll want to do is make sure to order the right size brace for your dog.
 Check to make sure the fit is right by reading the product description.

 Once you have the dog leg brace, you might need to open the reflective straps out so that they can wrap around your dog’s legs.